Boone Dam Project

-Due to the complex and urgent nature of the situation at Boone Dam, TVA has complemented its own dam safety engineers with nationally recognized experts in dam safety.
-Some of these are working directly with TVA’s staff; others serve as independent checks.
-In addition, TVA has engaged other owners of large dams, such as the United States Army Corps of Engineers and other large private utilities that have had similar seepage issues.
+Due to the complex and urgent nature of the situation at Boone Dam, TVA complemented its own dam safety engineers with nationally recognized experts in dam safety.
+Some of these were working directly with TVA’s staff; others served as independent checks.
+In addition, TVA engaged other owners of large dams, such as the United States Army Corps of Engineers and other large private utilities that have had similar seepage issues.

 The experts’ review determined that the interim risk reduction measures used by TVA significantly reduced the risk of dam failure.
-The primary means to achieve this risk reduction was/is the restriction on pool elevation.
-The lower lake level slows the process of deterioration and significantly decreases the amount of water that would flow downstream in the unlikely event of a breach.
-Therefore the lowered pool elevation must continue until further remedial actions are complete.
+The primary means to achieve this risk reduction was the restriction on pool elevation.
+The lower lake level slowed the process of deterioration and significantly decreased the amount of water that would flow downstream in the unlikely event of a breach.
+Therefore the lowered pool elevation had to continue until further remedial actions were completed.

-In addition, TVA has engaged local and state emergency management officials regarding conditions at the dam site, including developing specific plans to address potential emergencies and conducting mock exercises to execute those plans.
-TVA has also initiated efforts to reinforce downstream facilities in a way that will minimize potential risks from an unlikely failure of Boone Dam.
-Going forward, TVA intends to maintain open lines of communication regarding its activities to remediate the dam, especially where such communication might affect public safety or the community’s ability to respond to an emergency.
+In addition, TVA engaged local and state emergency management officials regarding conditions at the dam site, including developing specific plans to address potential emergencies and conducting mock exercises to execute those plans.
+TVA also initiated efforts to reinforce downstream facilities in a way that minimized potential risks from an unlikely failure of Boone Dam.
+TVA maintained open lines of communication regarding its activities to remediate the dam, especially where such communication might affect public safety or the community’s ability to respond to an emergency.

-The safety of our workers, the community and businesses downstream of the dam and of the general public continues to be our overriding priority.
+The safety of our workers, the community and businesses downstream of the dam and of the general public were and continue to be our overriding priority.